GThumb

 gThumb is a free and open-source image viewer and image organizer with options to edit images.
-It is designed to have a clean and simple user interface and follows GNOME HIG, it integrates well with the GNOME desktop environment.
+It is designed to have a clean and simple user interface and follows the GNOME Human Interface Guidelines and integrates well with the GNOME desktop environment.

 Features

 gThumb allows the filesystem to be browsed for images.
 They can be organized into catalogs, or viewed as a slideshow.
 Folders and catalogs can be bookmarked, and comments can be added to images.

 Via gPhoto it can also acquire data directly from digital cameras.

 gThumb offers a certain range of image editing operations suited for digital photography, such as the change of image hue, saturation, lightness, contrast or the adjustment of colors and sharpness.
 It can also crop, scale and rotate images by 90° or custom angles, and it features a red-eye effect removal function.
-Manipulated images can be saved in the formats JPEG, PNG, TIFF, .tga, and WebP.
+Manipulated images can be saved in the formats JPEG, PNG, TIFF, .tga, avif, heif and WebP.

 gThumb can export web-based photograph albums with various theme templates.
 These albums can be uploaded to a website, providing a very simple mechanism for publishing collections of photos on the web.

 gThumb also includes many basic features such as copying, moving, deleting or duplicating images, printing, zooming, format transcoding, and batch renaming.

+Can read and write Exif, XMP, IPTC metadata.

+Provides a system of extensions (or plug-ins), to allow users to extend the functionality of gThumb, ability to call external scripts created in any language.